SIVA285-4/Amazon-Clone-Website/README.md

 ## Technologies Used
 - HTML5 – for structure
 - CSS3 – for styling
-- JavaScript (Vanilla JS) – for interactivity
+- JavaScript – for interactivity
 - Bootstrap 5 – for responsive design and layout